Lance-Cruz/fpga-vga-verilog/index.md

 ## **My VGA Design Edit**
 After seeing the output of the colour stripes, which were divided into eight sections with each colour taking up 80 pixels, I got the idea to create a pixel art emoji.
 My goal was to use the ColorStripes.v template as a base and modify it to form the pixel art image.

 For my design, I chose to create a 15x15 grid, where each block in the grid would represent a 10x10 pixel area.
 This resulted in a final image size of 150x150 pixels on my screen.
 Initially, I started by adjusting the template to form a box outline and check how it would fit on the 640x480 display we were working with.
-To position the box in the center of the screen, I did some quick calculations: I subtracted 150 from both the screen's width (640) and height (480), then divided the results by 2 to find the top-left corner of the box.
+To position the box in the center of the screen, I did some quick calculations, I subtracted 150 from both the screen's width (640) and height (480), then divided the results by 2 to find the top-left corner of the box.
 By adding 150 to the hsync and vsync values, I was able to calculate the other three corners of the box outline.

 Calculation to achieve a 150x150 box
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/Calculation150x150.jpg">